UsamaTech21/DocSage/README.md

 ## Acknowledgments

 - Final Year Project
-- Supervised by [Supervisor Name]
+- Supervised by DR Foqia Zafeer
-- Developed with ❤️ by [Your Name/Team Name]
+- Developed with ❤️ by Usama innovates